 We often wonder how they squeeze all that personality into such a tiny little body.

-However, it is not a good idea to let any bad behavior go unchecked for too long.
+However, letting bad behavior go unchecked for too long is not a good idea.
 A little misbehaving now can grow into a bad habit that will be harder to correct later on.

-Teaching your dog to be a good watchdog takes a little more time than basic dog training.
+Teaching your dog to be a good watchdog takes a little longer than basic dog training.